 Taxpayers who are parties to a contract with multiple performance obligations must allocate the transaction price to each performance obligation and therefore defer (or accelerate) income inclusion consistent with the transaction price allocation.
-(Tax code Sections 451(b)(4) and 451(c)(4)(D).)
-The proposed regulations define the term "performance obligation" to mean a promise in a contract with a customer to transfer the customer either a good or service (or a bundle of goods or services) that is distinct, or a series of distinct goods or services that are substantially the same and that have the same pattern of transfer to the customer.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(c)(3).)
-For taxpayers with an AFS, the proposed regulations define the "transaction price" as the gross amount of consideration a taxpayer expects to be entitled to for AFS purposes in exchange for transferring promised goods, services, or other property but excluding certain items such as amounts collected on behalf of a third party that would not otherwise be income to the taxpayer, increases for consideration to which a taxpayer's entitlement is contingent on the occurrence or nonoccurrence of a future event, and reductions for amounts subject to tax code Section 461.
-(Prop.
-Treas.
-Reg.
-Section 1.451-3(c)(6).)
-The proposed regulations permit non-AFS taxpayers to allocate the revenue of a contract with multiple performance obligations in a single contract based on how such obligations are separately priced or on any method that may be provided in guidance published in the Internal Revenue Bulletin.
-(Prop.
-Treas.
-Reg.
-Section 1.451-8(d)(5).)
+The Proposed Regulations define the term "performance obligation" to mean a promise in a contract with a customer to transfer to the customer either a good or service (or a bundle of goods or services) that is distinct, or a series of distinct goods or services that are substantially the same and that have the same pattern of transfer to the customer.
+For taxpayers with an AFS, the Proposed Regulations define the "transaction price" as the gross amount of consideration a taxpayer expects to be entitled to for AFS purposes in exchange for transferring promised goods, services, or other property but excluding certain items such as amounts collected on behalf of a third party that would not otherwise be income to the taxpayer, increases for consideration to which a taxpayer's entitlement is contingent on the occurrence or nonoccurrence of a future event, and reductions for amounts subject to Code § 461.
+The Proposed Regulations permit non-AFS taxpayers to allocate the revenue of a contract with multiple performance obligations in a single contract based on how such obligations are separately priced or on any method that may be provided in guidance published in the Internal Revenue Bulletin.